In 2017, if there were about 13,500 deadly automobile accidents, how many were not related to drunk driving?

 Prepare for the Firefighter Aptitude and Character Test.
 Study with comprehensive quizzes and detailed explanations.
 Enhance your readiness for this crucial exam today!

-To determine the number of deadly automobile accidents in 2017 that were not related to drunk driving, we need to understand the context provided in the question and perform the necessary calculation.
+To determine the number of automobile accidents in 2017 that were not related to drunk driving, one must first understand the context of the total number of accidents and the statistics regarding drunk driving involvement.